vstrozzi/FRL-SHAC-Extension/README.md

-# Extending SHAC with Multiple Variance Reduction
+# Extending SHAC with Multiple Variance Reduction Techniques

 This repository contains extensions to the SHAC implementation of the paper [Accelerated Policy Learning with Parallel Differentiable Simulation](https://short-horizon-actor-critic.github.io/) (ICLR 2022). \
 Since our extensions are loosely related (fork) to the original repository, refer to their README.md for further information.